Game, set and mask: fans trickle in on first day of Australian Open

 "It's good because you can get around, you can get onto all the courts, you can see whatever you want."

-Australia reported just one locally acquired case of COVID-19 on Monday, in Melbourne - linked to a quarantine hotel not associated with the tennis.
+Australia reported just one locally transmitted case of COVID-19 on Monday, in Melbourne - linked to a quarantine hotel not associated with the tennis.

-Neighbouring New South Wales state was investigating another case in a returned traveller who tested positive after leaving hotel quarantine.
-(Reporting by Melanie Burton Editing by Robert Birsel)
+Neighbouring New South Wales state was investigating another case in a returned traveller who tested positive after leaving hotel quarantine. – Reuters